 Are you looking for ways to maximize energy savings in your home?
 One key component you need to consider is your hot water heater.
 If you’re still using appliances with storage tanks, you’re missing out on a huge way to cut back on the cost of heating your residence’s water supply.
-Tankless water heaters can not only slash your expenses and leave some green in your wallet, but they can also sidestep common maintenance issues that come with traditional versions.
+Tankless water heaters, when combined with flow meters, can not only slash your expenses and leave some green in your wallet, but they can also sidestep common maintenance issues that come with traditional versions.
 You need to keep a few important things in mind before you go shopping for a tankless water heater.

 Tankless Heaters Come With Many Bonuses

 Also known as demand-type water heaters, tankless models differ drastically from the older types in that they raise the water’s temperature at the same time it enters the units.
 Because there is no storage tank inside the equipment, no additional energy is required to keep stored water hot.
 Furthermore, the lack of a tank means that there’s no chance for chemical corrosion processes to corrupt the metal and cause rust or leakage.
 This benefit means that they can last up to twice as long their traditional counterparts: up to 20 years for newer styles, versus no more than 12 years for the older varieties.